PufferFinance/PufferPool/docs/PufferPool.md

 <!--
 <sub>The ERC-20 permit feature is an extension to the ERC-20 standard that allows token holders to approve transfers without the need for two separate transactions. </sub> -->

-It takes ETH deposits from stakers and mints `pufETH` ERC20 token in return.
-This can be achieved in 2 ways:
+The payable `depositETH()` function allows stakers to deposit ETH and mints the `pufETH` ERC20 token in return.
-- Triggering the payable `receive()` function on this smart contract
-- Sending ETH to the payable `depositETH()` function

 The `depositETHWithoutMinting()` function is used in the case where ETH is deposited to the PufferPool but no pufETH is minted in return.
 This is needed for depositing Smoothing Commitments and restaking rewards.